cherryontech/spoonfull/README.md

 ## About the Team

-SpoonFull was created by the Kiwi-Kick tech squad under the Cherry on Tech program.
+SpoonFull was created by the Kiwi Kick tech squad under the Cherry on Tech program.
 Read more about us [here](https://spoonfull-kiwi-kick.netlify.app/aboutus_) on our site and feel free to leave us any comments, questions, or feedback at kiwi.kick.project@gmail.com.

  Thank you for checking out SpoonFull!